 The office of the Chief FOIA Officer responds to the vast majority of FOIA requests received by the agency.
 That office relies on the Department of Justice's Guide to the Freedom of Information Act.
 The office provides FOIA advice to FLRA professionals throughout the year.
-In December 2022, the FLRA asked all FOIA professionals to complete a FOIA training provided by the Department of Justice at the following link: https://www.justice.gov/oip/training/elearning/federal-employees/story.html.
+In December 2023, the Chief FOIA Officer conducted a training via Microsoft Teams for all FOIA professionals.